 Anger is not a typical symptom of bipolar disorder.
 But people with bipolar disorder may become angry due to the shifts in mood they experience.

 High, low, and mixed mood episodes are characteristic of bipolar disorder.
 Irritability is a common feature of high and mixed mood episodes.

 If a person with bipolar does not have strategies to cope with irritability, it can lead to angry outbursts.
 Many people with bipolar experience anger, which can appear out of character for them.

 Not everyone with bipolar disorder experiences irritability or may only experience mild irritability.
 Mild irritability may not impact their behavior or lead to anger.

-Mood episodes affect each person with bipolar disorder differently, and research suggests bipolar symptoms may exist on a spectrum.
+Mood episodes affect each person with bipolar disorder differently, and

 A person's temperament and personality may affect the primary symptoms of their condition, including irritability that leads to anger.